TheRealToxicDev/ChronoServe/guides/GETTING_STARTED.md

-# Getting Started with ChronoServe
+# Getting Started with SysManix

 ## Prerequisites